PhD Student Hannah Wier Offers Gallery Talk at Kemper Art Museum

 Third-year PhD Candidate will be present his paper titled “Co-Conspirators: Impressionism, Tourism, and the Invention of Modern Thailand” at the CAA 112th Annual Conference in February 2024.

-Check out the fourth volume of the newsletter for the Department of Art History and Archaeology published this October!
+Check out the fifth volume of the newsletter for the Department of Art History and Archaeology published this October!

 Fifth-year PhD candidate Christopher Hunt will be teaching at Washington University in St. Louis this summer.